Woman standing in front of capitol building

 Assessment, Diagnosis, and Treatment

-Session 4: Understanding How Government Works
+Session 4: Where Advocacy Lands: Understanding How Government Works and Where Counselors Can Engage

 Presenter:

-Katherine Bacon, PhD, LPC-S, NCC,
+Katherine Bacon, PhD, LPC-S, NCC

 Professor, Texas A&M University-Victoria